iot-edge-foundation/iot-edge-beerlift/README.md

 # Legal

+Enjoy this beerlift as much as we do.

 We actively encouraging a responsible attitude.

-Enjoy this beerlift responsibly.
+IoT and beer are a great combination but not at the same time!

-And remember, drink responsibly: quality over quantity!
+And remember, drink responsibly: quality over quantity.